The Krusader panels are where most of the action takes place. Currently, there are two types of panels:

 Disk Usage Panel : views the Disk Usage of a directory.

-It is possible to change the popup panel placement using the rotation button which is located to the left of the arrow down button at the bottom part of the Krusader tab.
-Each click on this button moves the popup panel on one position in the loop "bottom-left-top-right".
+It is possible to change the sidebar placement using the rotation button which is located to the left of the arrow down button at the bottom part of the Krusader tab.
+Each click on this button moves the sidebar on one position in the loop "bottom-left-top-right".

 If needed you can resize the window e.g. to better display a picture or view a file contents.
 Click on the arrow down button to close the 3rd Hand Panel.